-For the past seventeen years I've built the architecture, code, and development lifecycle of web-based software.
+For the past twenty years I've built the architecture, code, and development lifecycle of web-based software.
 My clients and employers have ranged from startups seeking prototypes to Fortune 500 companies developing enterprise solutions.
 My development is tempered with a solid understanding of product design, user interface, and data modeling.
-My team management is based on a visible, realistic, ambitious development process – and respect for software developers as collaborative individuals.
-My objective is to be responsible for a software product which can grow with its company and which makes software developers as valuable as they can be.
+My team management is based on a visible, realistic, ambitious development process, and respect for software developers as collaborative individuals.

 Inspirations: Jeff Atwood · Paul Graham · Vijay Vaitheeswaran · Steve Yegge · Alan Carter · Wayne Gretzky's dad

 YouTube developers frequently built their own test or development environment from scratch, mocking someone else's complex services one function at a time and writing their own extensive test case data.
 Engineering productivity includes minimizing the time a developer must spend doing that kind of work, so the developer can focus on his own code.